justiss4all/justiss4all.github.io/index.md

 The number of times you speak with a human over the telephone regardless of outcome.

 ### Number of Meaningful Conversations (MCs)
 The total number of meaningful conversations you have with prospects during a given time period.
 This includes an agreement to a discovery call or gathering G2 on the account such as current relationships or initiatives.
 While our main goal is to schedule a follow-up call, collecting information about an account is just as valuable.
-MCs do not include hangups or "not interested".
+MCs do not include hang-ups or "not interested".

 ### Number of Emails
 The number of emails sent to prospective customers.